QuentinMadura/resources/README.md

 Funnel Graph JS is a library for generating a funnel chart.
 It generates an SVG chart, adds labels, legend and other info. https://github.com/greghub/vue-funnel-graph-js

+### GO.JS
+GO.js is a library for manipulating diagrams, charts, and graphs.

 ### graphql-birdseyev
 View any GraphQL schema as a dynamic and interactive graph.